FChris/godo/README.md

+# godo - A small go tool to manage todo files

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-A small go tool to manage my todo files

-# Background
+## Background

 This is work in progress, it may have some breaking changes until declared stable and probably does not provide all the functionality you might expect yet.